-His diverse background includes roles as CEO, general manager and marketing executive at successful growth companies, including at Sun Microsystems, RSA Security, Novera Software and Mercator Software.
+Dave has guided growing organizations as an operating executive, board member and advisor for more than 28 years.
+His diverse background includes roles as CEO, general manager and marketing executive at Sun Microsystems, RSA Security and other successful growth companies.
 He also led investments in emerging technology companies at Fidelity Ventures.

-Dave launched Power Strategy to help mid-sized organizations with strategy, innovation and growth.
-He has taught strategic management and design thinking at Harvard Extension School where he received the Joanne Fussa Distinguished Teaching Award in 2014.
-He is the author of “The Curve Ahead: Discovering the Path to Unlimited Growth,” and has spoken to international business audiences on innovation and growth.
+Dave teaches Design Thinking at Harvard Extension School where he received the Joanne Fussa Distinguished Teaching Award in 2014, and is the author of “The Curve Ahead: Discovering the Path to Unlimited Growth.”

 Perkins’ mission and story is close to his heart.
 His son David, who is deafblind, graduated from Perkins in 2009.
-Dave has served on Perkins’ Board of Trustees since 2003 and was instrumental in developing Perkins’ eLearning initiative, offering cutting-edge resources and teaching strategies to educators around the globe.
-Today, as President and CEO, Dave oversees the five divisions of Perkins: Perkins School for the Blind, Perkins Solutions, Perkins Library, Perkins International and Perkins eLearning.
+Dave has served on Perkins’ Board of Trustees since 2003.

-Dave received BSCE and MS degrees from Tufts University, and an MBA from Stanford Business School where he was an Arjay Miller Scholar.
+Dave received a BS in Civil Engineering and MS in Environmental Engineering from Tufts University and an MBA from Stanford Business School, where he was an Arjay Miller Scholar.

 At Perkins, we’re searching for new ways to make the world a better place for people who are blind and deafblind.